 - 10.49 The second safeguarding method is to arrange for the relevant funds to be covered by an insurance policy with an authorised insurer, or a comparable guarantee given by an authorised insurer or an authorised credit institution.
 The policy or comparable guarantee will need to cover either all relevant funds (not just funds held by an institution at the end of the business day following the day that they were received) or certain relevant funds (with the remaining relevant funds protected by the segregation method, as above). - 10.50 It is important that the insurance policy or comparable guarantee meets the requirements of the EMRs/PSRs 2017.
 In particular, a suitable guarantee would not be a 'guarantee' in the way that this is often construed under English law (i.e. where the guarantor assumes a secondary liability to see that the institution pays a specified debt or performs an obligation and becomes liable if the institution defaults).
-The guarantor must assume a primary liability to pay a sum equal to the amount of relevant funds upon the occurrence of an insolvency event (as defined in regulation 24 of the EMRs and regulation 23 of the PSRs 2017).
+The quarantor must assume a primary liability to pay a sum equal to the amount of relevant funds upon the occurrence of an insolvency event (as defined in regulation 24 of the EMRs and regulation 23 of the PSRs 2017).
 As such, we do not think it is appropriate or desirable to use a term such as "surety" to describe the type of obligation assumed under the arrangements. - 10.51 There must be no other condition or restriction on the prompt paying out of the funds, accepting that some form of certification as to the occurrence of an insolvency event is a practical necessity.
-Where relevant funds are safeguarded by insurance or comparable guarantee, it is important that the arrangements will achieve, at the earliest possible time after the PI is subject to an insolvency event, the same sum standing to the credit of the designated account as would be the case if the PI had segregated the funds all along. - 10.52 The proceeds of the insurance policy or comparable guarantee must be payable into a separate account held by the institution.
+Where relevant funds are safeguarded by insurance or comparable guarantee, it is important that the arrangements will achieve, at the earliest possible time after the PI is subject to an insolvency event, the same sum standing to the credit of the designated account as would be the case if the PI had segregated the funds all along. - 10.52 The proceeds of the insurance policy or comparable guarantee must be payable into a separate safequarding account held by the institution.
+If the institution is using the insurance or comparable quarantee method to safequard all relevant funds, the account must be used only for holding such proceeds.
+If an institution has decided to use a combination of the two safeguarding methods, the account may also be used for holding funds segregated in accordance with the segregation model.
 The account must be named in a way that shows that it is a safeguarding account rather than an account used to hold money belonging to the institution.
 The account must not be used for holding any other funds.
 No-one other than the institution may have an interest in or right over the proceeds of the policy or guarantee (except as provided for by regulation 24 of the EMRs and regulation 23 of the PSRs 2017).